Get Free Shipping On Orders Over $200

 Published research relevant to dermatological applications includes:

-• Collagen synthesis: In vitro studies using human dermal fibroblasts have demonstrated increased Type I and Type III collagen mRNA expression and protein production following GHK-Cu treatment (Leyden et al., 2016).
+• Collagen synthesis: In vitro studies using human dermal fibroblasts have demonstrated increased Type I and Type III collagen mRNA expression and protein production following GHK-Cu exposure (Leyden et al., 2016).

 • Matrix metalloproteinase regulation: Research shows GHK-Cu modulates the balance between MMPs (matrix-degrading enzymes) and TIMPs (tissue inhibitors), influencing extracellular matrix turnover dynamics.

-• Glycosaminoglycan production: Studies have observed increased decorin and other proteoglycan synthesis in fibroblast cultures treated with GHK-Cu, relevant to skin hydration and mechanical properties.
+• Glycosaminoglycan production: Studies have observed increased decorin and other proteoglycan synthesis in fibroblast cultures exposed to GHK-Cu, relevant to skin hydration and mechanical properties.

 • Growth factor signaling: GHK-Cu research includes investigation of its effects on TGF-beta, FGF, and VEGF expression in skin cell models.

-Some of the earliest and most extensive copper peptide skin research involved wound healing models.
+Some of the earliest and most extensive copper peptide skin research involved tissue remodeling models.
 Key findings from published literature include:

-In Vitro Migration Assays: Scratch wound assays using keratinocyte and fibroblast monolayers have shown accelerated gap closure rates in GHK-Cu-treated conditions compared to controls, suggesting effects on cell migration and proliferation pathways.
+In Vitro Migration Assays: Scratch wound assays using keratinocyte and fibroblast monolayers have shown accelerated gap closure rates in GHK-Cu-evaluated conditions compared to controls, suggesting effects on cell migration and proliferation pathways.

-Extracellular Matrix Organization: Histological analysis in preclinical wound models has demonstrated differences in collagen fiber density, organization, and maturation patterns associated with copper peptide treatment.
+Extracellular Matrix Organization: Histological analysis in preclinical wound models has demonstrated differences in collagen fiber density, organization, and maturation patterns associated with copper peptide exposure.

-Angiogenesis Studies: Tube formation assays using endothelial cells have been used to study GHK-Cu effects on new blood vessel formation, a critical component of wound healing research.
+Angiogenesis Studies: Tube formation assays using endothelial cells have been used to study GHK-Cu effects on new blood vessel formation, a critical component of tissue remodeling research.

 Gene Expression Studies in Skin Models